CLARIAH/clariah-plus/requirements/software-metadata-requirements.md

 Most notably, the source code does not know where and when it is deployed, i.e. who hosts it where.
 The link between the source code and the service instances comes from the [Tool Source Registry](https://github.com/CLARIAH/tool-discovery/tree/master/source-registry) (see point 2) and is provided by the tool producer/provider when registering.
-It may be that that is already enough information but it is possible have web endpoints provide extra metadata.
+It may be that that is already enough information but it is possible to have web endpoints provide extra metadata.

 * **TODO: This is still an [ongoing discussion](https://github.com/CLARIAH/clariah-plus/issues/92)**